15 Types of Tuna: Complete Species Guide 2026

 The Thunnini Tribe: Scientific Classification

-All tuna belong to the Thunnini tribe within the Scombridae (mackerel) family.
-This tribe encompasses 15 species across five genera, making it one of the most economically important fish groups globally.
-The classification system helps us understand the evolutionary relationships between different types of tunas and their unique adaptations.
+All 15 types of tuna fish belong to the Thunnini tribe within the Scombridae (mackerel) family.
+This tribe represents one of the most economically significant fish groups on the planet, supporting multi-billion dollar industries across fishing, processing, and cuisine.
+The Thunnini classification helps scientists understand evolutionary relationships and the unique physiological adaptations that make these fish so successful.

 Genus Thunnus: The 8 True Tunas

-The types of true tunas belong exclusively to the genus Thunnus, which contains eight species divided into two subgenera.
-The bluefin group (Thunnus subgenus) includes five species: Atlantic Bluefin, Pacific Bluefin, Southern Bluefin, Albacore, and Bigeye.
-The yellowfin group (Neothunnus subgenus) contains three species: Yellowfin, Blackfin, and Longtail.
+The types of true tunas belong exclusively to genus Thunnus, containing eight species organized into two subgenera.
+The bluefin group (subgenus Thunnus) includes five species: Atlantic Bluefin, Pacific Bluefin, Southern Bluefin, Albacore, and Bigeye.
+These share the most sophisticated thermoregulation systems and generally reach the largest sizes.
+The yellowfin group (subgenus Neothunnus) contains three species: Yellowfin, Blackfin, and Longtail.

 What Makes a Tuna "True" vs "Minor"?

-Minor tunas, belonging to genera like Auxis, Euthynnus, and Katsuwonus, are typically smaller and have different market applications.
-While Skipjack (technically a minor tuna) dominates the canned tuna market, it lacks some anatomical features of true tunas.
-These species often form massive schools and serve as important prey for larger predators.
+Minor tunas, belonging to genera like Auxis, Euthynnus, and Katsuwonus, typically remain smaller throughout their lives.
+While Skipjack (genus Katsuwonus) dominates global tuna landings despite technically being a minor tuna, it lacks certain anatomical refinements of true tunas.
+These species often form enormous surface schools and serve as crucial prey for larger predators, filling vital ecological niches even when they don't command premium prices.

 Tuna Size Chart: From Smallest to Largest